mohanraj-Ai/claude-filesystem-mcp/README.md

 ---

-### 3. Configure Claude Desktop
+### 3. Configure the MCP Server

-Configure the MCP server in the Claude Desktop MCP configuration.
+Configure the filesystem MCP server in the Claude Desktop MCP configuration.

 The configuration should specify: